linkedin/transport/README.md

 are of the type of elements in the first array and values are of the type of elements in the second array). `StdUDF2` is an abstract class to express a UDF that takes two parameters.
 It is parametrized by the UDF input types and the UDF output type.
-Please consult the [Transportable UDF API user guide](transportable-udfs-documentation/user-guide.md) for more details and examples.
+A more detailed documentation of the API usage can be found in the [Transport UDFs API](/docs/transport-udfs-api.md).

 ## How to Build
 Clone the repository: